Omar al-Bashir: Elections

 Omar al-Bashir was elected president (with a five-year term) in the 1996 national election and Hassan al-Turabi was elected to a seat in the National Assembly where he served as speaker of the National Assembly "during the 1990s".
 In 1998, al-Bashir and the Presidential Committee put into effect a new constitution, allowing limited political associations in opposition to al-Bashir's National Congress Party and his supporters to be formed.
 On 12 December 1999, al-Bashir sent troops and tanks against parliament and ousted Hassan al-Turabi, the speaker of parliament, in a palace coup.

-He was reelected by popular vote for a five-year term in presidential elections held on 13–23 December 2000.
+He was reelected by popular vote for a five-year term during the 2000 Sudanese general election.

-From 2005 to 2010, a transitional government was set up under a 2005 peace accord that ended more than two decades of north–south civil war and saw the formation of a power-sharing agreement between Salva Kiir's SPLM and Al Bashir's National Congress Party (NCP).
+From 2005 to 2010, a transitional government was set up under a 2005 peace accord that ended the 21-year long Second Sudanese Civil War and saw the formation of a power-sharing agreement between Salva Kiir's Sudan People's Liberation Movement (SPLM) and al Bashir's National Congress Party (NCP).

-In the first multi-party election, al-Bashir was reelected president in the 2010 presidential election; while Salva Kiir, the leader of the former rebel Sudan People's Liberation Movement (SPLM), won re-election in the presidential poll in what was Sudan's semi-autonomous southern region.
-These elections were agreed on earlier in the 2005 peace accord that ended more than two decades of north–south civil war.

-Al-Bashir won 68% of the popular vote in the 2010 election.
-However, the election was marked by corruption, intimidation, and inequality.
-European observers, from the EU and the Carter Centre, criticised the polls as "not meeting international standards".
-Candidates opposed to the SPLM said they were often detained, or stopped from campaigning.
-Sudan Democracy First, an umbrella organisation in the north, put forward what it called strong evidence of rigging by al-Bashir's National Congress Party.
+Al-Bashir was reelected president in the 2010 Sudanese general election with 68% of the popular vote; while Salva Kiir was elected President of Southern Sudan.
+These elections were agreed on earlier in the 2005 peace accord.
+The election was marked by corruption, intimidation, and inequality.
+European observers, from the European Union and the Carter Center, criticised the polls as "not meeting international standards".
+Candidates opposed to the SPLM said they were often detained or stopped from campaigning.
+Sudan Democracy First, an umbrella organisation in the north, put forward what it called strong evidence of rigging by al-Bashir's NCP.
 The Sudanese Network for Democracy and Elections (Sunde) spoke of harassment and intimidation in the south, by the security forces of the SPLM.